jdoleary/Spellmasons/TasksLongTerm.md

 ## Critical Path

 - Critical Path
-  - Gameplay
+  - Gameplay Core (Due April 21, 2021)
-    - Make dead bodies interactable, non-walkable, and destructable
-    - Really polish synergies (chaining dead bodies, obstacles, etc)
+    - **Really polish synergies** (chaining dead bodies, obstacles, etc)
+    - Make units clickable to see detail view
+    - Tab to bring spell combo to backburner and tab to bring it back so you can see detail view
+    - Better movement for players
+  - Gameplay Polish
     - More creative, more difficult enemies
     - More Spells
-    - Upgrades (+range, )
+    - More Upgrades
-    - Some sense of progression (items / inventory??)
+    - Some sense of progression (items / inventory??) (or are upgrades enough?)
+    - Level Progression (which enemies, how is it random, etc)
   - Polish
     - Add tutorial
       - Introduce unit types